.get()

 .get( index )Returns: Element

-Description: Retrieve one of the DOM elements matched by the jQuery object.
+Description: Retrieve one of the elements matched by the jQuery object.

-The .get() method grants us access to the DOM nodes underlying each jQuery object.
+The .get() method grants access to the DOM nodes underlying each jQuery object.
+If the value of index is out of bounds — less than the negative number of elements or equal to or greater than the number of elements — it returns undefined.
 Consider a simple unordered list:

 1